johnny-chivers/spark-athena/README.md

-# Run Apache Spark On Amaon Athena
+# Run Apache Spark On Amazon Athena

 ## Table of contents